Ixazomib (Ninlaro®)

 Your provider will give you a schedule to follow for taking this medication.
 If you miss your dose, it should only be taken if the next dose is more than 3 days (72 hours) away from the next scheduled dose.
 Do not double your dose to make up for a missed dose.
 If you vomit soon after taking your dose, do not repeat the dose, but take your next dose as scheduled.

-It is important to make sure you are taking the right amount of medication every time.
-Before every dose, check that what you are taking matches what you have been prescribed.
-If you take too much medication call your provider right away or go to the closest emergency room.
+It is important to take the correct amount of medication.
+Before each dose, check that the medication and the amount match what your provider prescribed.
+If you take too much of this medication, call your provider right away or go to the closest emergency room.

 This medication can cause a herpes zoster reactivation.
-You may be started on medications called antivirals to prevent this from happening.
-You should tell your provider if you have a history of herpes zoster.
+You may be started on antiviral medications to keep this from happening.
+Tell your provider if you have a history of herpes zoster.

 Storage and Handling